Self-efficacy: Motivation

 One of the factors most commonly associated with self-efficacy in writing studies is motivation.
 Motivation is often divided into two categories: extrinsic and intrinsic.
 McLeod suggests that intrinsic motivators tend to be more effective than extrinsic motivators because students then perceive the given task as inherently valuable.
 Additionally, McCarthy, Meier, and Rinderer explain that writers who are intrinsically motivated tend to be more self-directed, take active control of their writing, and see themselves as more capable of setting and accomplishing goals.
 Furthermore, writing studies research indicates that self-efficacy influences student choices, effort, persistence, perseverance, thought patterns, and emotional reactions when completing a writing assignment.
 Students with a high self-efficacy are more likely to attempt and persist in unfamiliar writing tasks.
 This persistence is evident in Hamilton and Kalyuk's study focusing on the eight "Habits of Mind"—curiosity, openness, engagement, creativity, persistence, responsibility, flexibility, and metacognition.
 They found that the first-year college students they examined showed high self-efficacy in areas such as responsibility, openness, and persistence, but showed lower self-efficacy in areas like creativity and flexibility.

+In contrast, people with a low sense of self-efficacy view difficult tasks as personal threats and are more likely to avoid these tasks as these individuals lack the confidence in their own skills and abilities.
+Difficult tasks lead them to look at the skills they lack rather than the ones they have, and they are therefore not motivated to set, pursue, and achieve their goals as they believe that they will fall short of success.
+It is easy for them to give up and to lose faith in their own abilities after a failure, resulting in a longer recovery process from these setbacks and delays.
+Low self-efficacy can be linked to higher levels of stress and depression.

+Although motivation can influence behavior, self-efficacy operates as a distinct construct, and high motivation does not necessarily imply a strong belief in one's ability to succeed.
+As a result, confidence and motivation may develop independently and require separate forms of support.

+Self-efficacy and anxiety are the pair that impacts learning.
+High self-efficacy is associated with greater effort, strong engagement, and better performance. while anxiety can undermine one's achievement by lowering confidence in one's ability to succeed.
+Education environment that improves one's confidence and reduces one's anxiety can Improve learning outcomes.